cimentadaj/tidyverse_seminars/fourth_seminar/fourth_seminar.md

 }
 ```

-- Save the function by running it either in the console or in the script.
+- Save the function by running it either the console or in the script.
 - Try it out!